FAQ

 Solar subscriptions are tied to a single Con Edison account.
 So, for example, if you live in a multi-family house with 3 electric bills you will have 3 subscriptions.

-Memberships to the New York City Community Energy Co-op can either tied to an account or family unit.
+Memberships to the New York City Community Energy Co-op can either be tied to an account or a family unit.
 In the example above, a three-family home where all residents are members of the same family can choose to have one membership into the NYC CEC or three separate memberships.
 Our team can help you determine which option is best for your household.

 Would the discount fluctuate based on the month?
 What would cause it to change?